Chances are, you’ve heard about people starting membership sites and making buckets of money.

 Starting a membership site isn’t for everyone.
 It takes a certain kind of person to jump into content and community management like this.

-Yet, for a blogger who is serious about monetizing, it’s a road worth considering.
+Yet, for a blogger who is serious about monetizing and earning recurring revenue, it’s a road worth considering.
 Seriously.

 Because it’s a way to build a following and an income — fast.